dikortis/LetsTalkETC/Episodes/Episode_9.md

-things you can do then is is you know we write the compiler in the language and use the compiler to compile what you've just written mm-hmm for what you know there's a I guess precedent for EM for doing crazy things like that software yes well
+things you can do then is is you know we write the compiler in the language and use the compiler to compile what you've just written for what you know there's a I guess precedent for EM for doing crazy things like that software yes well